apache/fury/.github/ISSUE_TEMPLATE/bug_report.md

 Please make sure what you are reporting is a bug with reproducible steps.

 **Describe the bug**
-A clear and concise description of what the bug is.

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what the bug is, and clear and concise description of what you expected to happen.

 **To Reproduce**
 Steps to reproduce the behavior.